Faculty Profile Overview

 Who manages Faculty Profile at BYU?

 Policy decisions regarding what should be included in Faculty Profile screens and reports are made by a campus committee chaired by the Faculty Center director.
-Suggestions for improvements to Faculty Profile should be routed through the Faculty Profile college coordinator (the associate dean who is a member of the University Faculty Development Council (UFDC).
+Suggestions for improvements to Faculty Profile should be routed through the Faculty Profile college coordinator, the associate dean who is a member of the University Faculty Development Council (UFDC).
 You can access a list of those individuals by viewing the College Liaison list.
 For further assistance, contact Jane Birch (2-4008) at the Faculty Center.

 Who has access to this data?

 Only administrators at the department, college, and university levels have access to the data in Faculty Profile.
 A few staff members also have access on a need-to-access basis.